paperswithcode/releasing-research-code/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/0/08/Logo_for_Conference_on_Neural_Information_Processing_Systems.svg/1200px-Logo_for_Conference_on_Neural_Information_Processing_Systems.svg.png" width=200>

-**Resources for increasing impact of research code - now official guidelines at NeurIPS 2020.**
+**Resources for releasing impactfull research code - now official guidelines at NeurIPS 2020.**

 Based on analysis of more than 200 repositories, these recommendations facilitate reproducibility and correlate with GitHub stars - more details in our [our blog post](https://medium.com/paperswithcode).